Board

 Oliver Erdenberger MA

-dr Wolfgang Hübinger
+Dr. Wolfgang Hübinger

-Elisabeth Meints MSc
+Elisabeth Meints M.Sc.

 Willis Muganda M.Sc.

-Willis Muganda studied chemistry and did his doctorate in the field of physical chemistry (chemistry and physics of biointerfaces) at the University of Siegen.
-During his studies he joined the JungChemikerForum (JCF) in 2014 and was elected chairman of the regional forum in Siegen (JCF-Siegen) in 2015.
-In 2017 he decided to take on new challenges and was elected to the national board of the JungChemikerForum.
-During his two-year tenure on the federal executive board, he was responsible for international relations and advertising material.
-Together with his board colleagues, he has reached many milestones, including working closely with industry partners such as BASF, Bayer, Evonik, Merck, Altana, Sanofi and ISC3 to advance topics such as innovation, sustainability, digitization and career development and providing financial support for the activities of the increase JCF.
-He also initiated the establishment of an Equal Opportunities Commission within the JCF, which today plays an important role in promoting equal opportunities within and outside the JCF.
+Willis Muganda studied chemistry and received his PhD in the field of physical chemistry (chemistry and physics of biointerfaces) from the University of Siegen.
+During his studies, he joined the Young Chemists Forum (JCF) in 2014 and was elected chairman of the regional forum in Siegen (JCF-Siegen) in 2015.
+In 2017, he decided to take on new challenges and was elected to the Federal Board of the Young Chemists Forum.
+During his two-year term on the Federal Board, he was responsible for International Relations and Promotional Materials.
+Together with his fellow board members, he has achieved many milestones, including working closely with industry partners such as BASF, Bayer, Evonik, Merck, Altana, Sanofi and ISC3 to advance topics such as innovation, sustainability, digitalization and career development, and increasing financial support for the JCF's activities.
+In addition, he initiated the establishment of an Equal Opportunities Commission within the JCF, which today plays an important role in promoting equal opportunities within and outside the JCF.

-Melanie Walther M.Sc.
+Dr. Melanie Walther

 Representation of JuWiChem on the VCW Board

-core team
+The VCW core team currently includes:

-• dr Hervé Baratte, Linking People and Experience
+• Dr. Hervé Baratte, Linking People and Experience

-• dr Holger Bengs, BCNP Consultants GmbH, Frankfurt
+• Dr. Holger Bengs, BCNP Consultants GmbH, Frankfurt

-• dr Adam W. Franz, BASF, Ludwigshafen
+• Dr. Adam W. Franz, BASF, Ludwigshafen

-• dr Achim Ilzhöfer, Covestro Deutschland AG, Leverkusen
+• Dr. Achim Ilzhöfer, Covestro Deutschland AG, Leverkusen

 • Andreas Konert, Infraserv Höchst, Frankfurt